splunk/public-o11y-docs/apm/span-tags/cmms.rst

 Follow these steps to create a Monitoring MetricSet.

-1. Navigate to the APM MetricSets configuration page.
-There are two ways to get there:
+1. To get to the :guilabel:`APM MetricSets` page, do one of the following:

    a.
-From the left navigation panel, select: :strong:`APM` > :strong:`APM Configurations` > :strong:`APM MetricSets`.
+In Splunk APM, select :guilabel:`APM Configuration` and select :guilabel:`APM MetricSets` from the menu.
+The APM MetricSets page opens.
    b.
-From the APM landing page, click :strong:`APM Configuration` and select :strong:`APM MetricSets`.
+From anywhere in Splunk Observability Cloud, select :guilabel:`Settings` in the left navigation bar and select :guilabel:`APM MetricSets` under :guilabel:`Data Configuration`.

-2. Once in the MetricSets Configuation page, you have two options:
+2. On the :guilabel:`APM MetricSets` page, you have two options:

-    a.
-If you have already indexed the span tag you are interested in, it appears in the list of MetricSets and is already generating Troubleshooting MetricSets.
+  * If you have already indexed the span tag or process you are interested in, it appears in the list of MetricSets and is already generating Troubleshooting MetricSets.
 Select the edit icon for that span tag to open the :guilabel:`Edit MetricSet` dialog box and add a Monitoring MetricSet to your configuration using the following steps.
-    b.
-If you haven't already indexed the tag, follow steps 1-6 in :ref:`Index a new span tag <index-span-tags-instructions>`, then continue with the following steps in the :guilabel:`Add MetricSet` dialog box.
+  * If you haven't already indexed the tag or process, f2.
+On the :guilabel:`APM MetricSets` page, select :strong:`New MetricSet`.
+Enter the :strong:`Name` of a span tag or process you want to index.
+Then continue with the following steps.

-3. In the :guilabel:`Service` field, enter the service or services for which you want to create a Monitoring MetricSet.
+3. The :strong:`Scope` determines how APM associates the span tag or process with services in a trace: Enter the service or services for which you want to create a Monitoring MetricSet in the :guilabel:`Service` field.
 You can only create custom dimensionalized MMS for service-level indexed span tags.
 You can't create custom MMS for globally indexed span tags.

 4. In the :guilabel:`Add MetricSet` or :guilabel:`Edit MetricSet` dialog box, select the check box for :strong:`Also Create Monitoring MetricSet`.